KOJba/team-task-manager/README.md

 The main functions of this **web application** are to organize, create and assign team tasks.
 Users can create their own accounts and share their identification with others, and so they can create teams with other users.

 ## How did we develop the app?
 For writing the code, launching, and testing we used NetBeans.
-Java version EE 8 Web and we used GlassFish server.
+Java version EE 8 Web and GlassFish server.
 For database we used NetBeanss's build in system Derby, as it was convienient and easy to use.
 There is also a MC SQL Server DB in Database files, however we did not try connectiong and working with this database.

 ---